 Plenty of fun places to go boating in Pennsylvania.
 Whether it's a family outing or just the guys going fishing or skiing, boating is fun for all.
-And there is boating in all corners of Pennsylvania.
+And there is boating in all corners of of the state.
 Whether you live in the northwest, northeast, southwest or southeast part of the state, chances there are plenty of opportunities to go boating nearby.

 For convenience, resources are listed first by area of the Pennsylvania, then by proximity to cities, waterways, parks, campgrounds and other relative attractions in PA.
 Cities listed in this section include Bradford, Erie, Kane, Lock Haven, St Marys, Bloomsburg, Hazleton, Scranton, Wilkes-Barre, Williamsport, Altoona, Johnstown, McKeesport, Penn Hills, Pittsburgh, Allentown, Harrisburg, Philadelphia, Reading and York.